9 ways to improve your electrical cord safety

 With all of the electrical devices we have today, it can feel like your workspace is being overrun by cords.
 Before you start tucking all those cords out of sight, double check your electrical safety.
 Cords need to be kept in good condition and plugged in properly to avoid causing a fire.

 Prevent electrical overload

-Overloaded outlets are the leading cause of household fires in the United States.
-When electrical wires and circuits carry more amperage than they can handle, they overhead and can start a fire.
+Overloaded outlets are a cause of building fires.
+When electrical wires and circuits carry more amperage than they can handle, they overheat and can start a fire.

-Circuit breakers and fuses are designed to prevent electrical overload, but they aren't always reliable.
+Circuit breakers and fuses are designed to prevent electrical overload, but they aren’t always reliable.
 A good rule of thumb is to use just one plug per outlet.
-Or if you're using a high-demand appliance like an air conditioner or electric heater, restrict yourself to one device for each duplex (2 outlet) wall outlet.
+Or if you’re using a high-demand appliance like power tools, an air conditioner, or electric heater, restrict yourself to one device for each duplex wall outlet.

 If you’re shopping for a power strip, consider upgrading to a surge protector.
 Surge protectors help safeguard your electrical appliances from surges in your electrical lines.

 Power spikes can be caused by storms or even sudden shifts in electrical demand.
 Surges can send extra voltage to your sensitive electronics, causing irreparable damage.